 - Material & equipment: This usually goes hand in hand with the room.
 You will need flip chart paper, regular size sticky notes in four to five different colors, smaller sticky notes in the same color as the regular ones, a dozen black flip chart markers, tape, one scissors and one big-size screen or projector.
 Furthermore you will need a lot of space on the walls in the main room to pin and tape your flip-charts and sticky notes.

 In addition you will need two assets that are very specific to this workshop format: A campaign brief template and an example that illustrates the result of the workshop.
 You will find both, if you look at our article Business Scenarios - Learn How to Articulate Tangible Campaigns and Campaign Example - Personal Trade Fair Experience.

 - Communication rules: No laptops nor phones are needed during the workshop.
-Only exception is the moderator and the executive sponsor to run the session around "Context - Set the stage".
-Note taking will be done within the groups and is a fundamental part of the interactive workshop anyways.
-I know by own experience, it feels sometimes strange to ask people to not use their phones nor laptops.
-Anyways, both will heavily distract the interactive flow in the room and the moderator should be strict around this rule.
+The only exception is the moderator and the executive sponsor to run the session related to "Context - Set the stage".
+Note taking will be done within the groups and is a fundamental part of the interactive workshop.
+Although it's not always easy to ask people to put their laptops and phones away, using this technology while in the workshop can be very distracting and can impact the flow in the room.
+The moderator should be strict about this rule.

 |Day||Duration in hours||Topic|